+Confluence of this system\footnote{Strictly speaking, in the literature the systems~$\CLCz$, $\CLC$ and~$\CLCp$ also contain the rule $\Is x \to x$.
+This rule could be added to our definitions without significantly changing the proofs.
+However, this would increase the number of cases to consider, making the proofs less readable.
+The formalization of our results uses the definitions from the literature.} appears as problem~15 on the RTA list of open problems~\cite{DershowitzJouannaudKlop1991}.

-The equality in the third rule refers to equality in the system~$\CLC$, thus the definition is circular.
-This circularity is an essential property of~$\CLC$ which distinguishes it from~$\CLC_0$.
+The equality in the side condition for the third rule for~$\Cs$ in~$\CLC$ refers to equality in the system~$\CLC$ itself, thus the definition is circular.
+This circularity is an essential property of~$\CLC$ which distinguishes it from~$\CLCz$.

-A system related to~$\CLC$ is~$\CLC^+$, which consists of all the rules of~$\CLC$ plus the rule:
+A system related to~$\CLC$ is~$\CLCp$, which consists of all rules of~$\CLC$ plus:

-It is known that~$\CLC^+$ is confluent~\cite{Vrijer1999}.
-However, the confluence proof in~\cite{Vrijer1999} essentially depends on a semantic argument to first establish $T \ne_{\CLC^+} F$.
-We provide a syntactic proof of confluence of both~$\CLC$ and~$\CLC^+$.
+It is known that~$\CLCp$ is confluent~\cite{Vrijer1999}.
+However, the confluence proof in~\cite{Vrijer1999} essentially depends on a ``semantic'' argument to first establish $\Ts \ne_{\sCLCp} \Fs$.
+We provide a ``syntactic'' proof of confluence of both~$\CLC$ and~$\CLCp$.